Free payroll software in 2026: what actually works

 Adding an employee in a new state

-On Wave self-service or DIY, you register with the new state, add new withholding accounts, and add new SUI rates.
+On Payroll4Free or DIY, you register with the new state, add new withholding accounts, and add new SUI rates.
 Two to three hours of work and easy to mis-file.

 OnPay handles new-state registration in the base price.
 Gusto Plus and others handle it on the upgrade tier.